AllieBiediger/Allie_Biediger_Portfolio/README.md

 ### Project 4: Netflix Analysis
 * This analysis explores the top charts on the Netflix platform, and pitches a new show through a strategic roll out to build on the success of the Bridgerton and their spin-off.
 Examining the global trends demons

+### Project 5: Women's Wage Education and Birth Rates
+* The project employed linear regression, time series analysis, random forests, and K-means clustering to analyze the impact of education on US birth rates and wage trends.
+It produced predictive models from historical data, offering insights for policymakers and businesses on the socioeconomic effects of education while